 It contains an alkaloid called “fragine”, which is thought to be responsible for the strengthening and toning effect the leaf has on the muscles of the uterus.
 This toning effect is said to make labour a quicker and less painful process.

-Some people say it actually induces labour but as far as I can tell from the research I’ve done, this isn’t the case.
-What It actually does is make the contractions more effective at moving the baby down the birth canal, resulting in a quicker labour.
+Some people say it induces labour but as far as I can tell from the research I’ve done, this isn’t the case.
+It actually makes the contractions more effective at moving the baby down the birth canal, resulting in a quicker labour.

 Studies have shown that women who have been drinking Red Raspberry Leaf tea during pregnancy may also be less likely to require a cesarean section, or need the use of forceps, or vacuum during birth.
 It may be especially beneficial to women who have previously had a cesarean but are hoping for a natural birth as a toned, strong uterus is less likely to rupture.